Banjo-Kazooie (video game): Gameplay

 Banjo and Kazooie can perform many abilities, such as jumping, climbing, ground-pounding, swimming, flying, and rolling into enemies.
 The game has a total of 14 special moves, and some cannot be performed until conversing with Bottles the mole, who teaches them.
 The breegull and the bear have unique assets.
 For example, while swimming, Kazooie moves faster but also has a harder time turning directions than Banjo, who only swims when above ground.
 Kazooie can perform the Talon Trot, where she runs faster and up slopes too steep for Banjo, the Beak Bomb, a long and fast hit towards something with her beak that she pulls off while flying, and either shoot blue eggs from the front or rear.
 In the middle of jumps or falls from great heights, Kazooie can use her wings to glide Banjo down at a slower speed for a few seconds.
 She can also fly and jump way higher than Banjo, but these moves can only be activated by standing on pads signifying them; pads with red feathers on them activate flying, green Shock Spring pads the extra jump height.
 Some abilities require specific items to be performed.
 For instance, red feathers allow Banjo and Kazooie to fly, while gold feathers protect them from damage.
 There are two types of collectible shoes that provide temporary abilities.
 The Turbo Trainer shoes provide a speed burst used to reach a destination on time, while Wellington boots allows Kazooie to run on otherwise harmful ground, such as the piranha-filled waters in Bubblegloop Swamp and shifting sands in Gobi's Valley.

 Additionally, found in each world are five small creatures called Jinjos that Gruntilda imprisoned and, upon collection of the entire world's population, grant the duo a Jiggy.
 For the camera, there are three choices of views and the ability to spin the camera around the player character.
 However, some areas fix the camera to one angle, which sometimes hides items out of view, requiring the player to choose a first-person perspective to see them.

-Banjo and Kazooie are also aided by Brentilda, who provides information about the witch needed to defeat her, and Mumbo Jumbo, a shaman who used to be Gruntilda's teacher.
+Banjo and Kazooie are also aided by Gruntilda's sister, Brentilda, who provides information about the witch needed to defeat her, and Mumbo Jumbo, a shaman who used to be Gruntilda's teacher.
 Mumbo Jumbo can use magical powers to transform them into several creatures.
-These include a termite, an alligator, a walrus, a pumpkin, and a honey bee.
+These include a termite, an alligator, a walrus, a pumpkin, and a honeybee.
 Creatures have their own abilities and allow the player to access otherwise inaccessible challenges, some of which are required to collect jiggies.
 Before a transformation process is allowed, the player must find a required number of "Mumbo Tokens" in the worlds.
 By finding a spell book called Cheato in the game's overworld, the player may also unlock secret codes that increase the capacity of Banjo and Kazooie's item inventory, such as the red feathers from 50 to 100 and the blue eggs from 100 to 200.